1-8192/bu_cs_655_assignment_5_allegranzi/README.md

 The class comments mention "facades," but they seem to be referring to the target interface rather than the facade pattern we discussed in class.
-They are not covering a complex system of classes, but rather adapting the Google Guava Cache interface to work with Caffeinca cache classes.
+They are not covering a complex system of classes, but rather adapting the Google Guava Cache interface to work with Caffeine cache classes.

 1. Identify the class or interface that plays a specific role in the design pattern.
 For example, if the design pattern is the "Strategy" pattern, identify which class plays the role of the context, which class plays the role of the strategy, etc.

 Adaptee: com.github.benmanes.caffeine.cache.Cache is the existing interface that needs to be adapted to fit into the Guava Cache interface.

 Target: Cache (from the google Guava package) is the interface that clients interact with, defining the desired functionality.

 Adapter: CaffeinatedGuavaCache is the adapter class that bridges between the Cache interface and the com.github.benmanes.caffeine.cache.Cache implementation.

 The LoadingCache version is the same as above but features the LoadingCache classes from the respective packages and external Guava libraries.
+I only diagrammed the CaffeinatedGuavaCache relationships as it is enough to diplay the adapter pattern implementation.

 2. Describe the collaboration between the roles as found in the source code.
 For example, if the "Strategy" pattern is used, describe how the context class delegates the actual